Protecting and respecting your privacy

 Individuals have the right to access their personal data and supplementary information.
 The right of access allows individuals to be aware of and verify the lawfulness of the processing.

-Under the GDPR, individuals will have the right to obtain:
+Under the Data Protection Act 2018 and the GDPR, individuals will have the right to obtain:

 - confirmation that their data is being processed;.